Reference notes.

 Anthropic Claude

-Model Context Strengths Claude Opus 4.6 1M Premium intelligence, deep reasoning Claude Sonnet 4.6 1M Best balance of speed and capability Claude Haiku 4.5 200K Fastest, cost-effective
+Model Context Strengths Claude Opus 4.7 1M Latest flagship, strongest coding and long-running agent tasks Claude Opus 4.6 1M Previous flagship, deep reasoning Claude Sonnet 4.6 1M Best balance of speed and capability Claude Haiku 4.5 200K Fastest, cost-effective

 Extended thinking for complex reasoning